davepinch/pinchy.cc/content/topics/places/parks/city-parks/ballinger-park/discovery-of-island/cityofmlt.com@history-1-3.md

 ---
-title: "discovery of island in Ballinger Park"
-✂️: "The island in the lake [Ballinger] was said to have been discovered by Ira Bartholomew in 1890 who built a homestead on the island with his wife, Julia." discovery of island in:
+title: "discovery of island in Ballinger Park (cityofmlt.com)" ✂️: "The island in the lake [Ballinger] was said to have been discovered by Ira Bartholomew in 1890 who built a homestead on the island with his wife, Julia." discovery of island in:
   - Ballinger Park